moh123mos/duocodo-docs/docs/introduction/overview.md

   - Host quarterly themed competitions (e.g., "Sustainable Code Challenge") with expert judging.

 ---

+## Chapter 2: Project Background

+### Project Background

+**Figma** is a versatile, cloud‑based design platform widely used for crafting user interfaces, wireframes, and interactive prototypes.
+It enables designers and stakeholders to collaborate in real time, streamlining the design process from ideation to final output.
+Figma’s rich feature set — including vector editing, component‑based design, version history, and a robust plugin ecosystem — makes it central to modern UI/UX workflows.
+As a browser‑based tool, it removes installation barriers and ensures cross‑device accessibility.

+For more detailed imformation. you can refer to ([Figma](https://www.figma.com/)).

+**Nuxt.js** is a high-level framework built on Vue.js, optimized for developing server-rendered applications and static websites.
+It offers features like automatic routing, server-side rendering (SSR), static site generation, and a modular architecture.
+With built-in support for SEO, performance optimizations, and a rich community-driven ecosystem, Nuxt simplifies the development of scalable, high‑performance web apps.

+For more detailed imformation. you can refer to ([Nuxt.js](https://nuxt.com/)).

+**Node.js** is a high-performance JavaScript runtime built on Chrome’s V8 engine, enabling developers to run JavaScript on the server side.
+Renowned for its event-driven, non-blocking I/O model, it excels at building scalable network applications and APIs.
+Supported by npm’s extensive package ecosystem, Node.js facilitates rapid development of web servers and real-time services.

+For more detailed imformation. you can refer to ([Node.js](https://nodejs.org/)).

+**OpenRouter** is an open‑source API platform that offers a unified interface to multiple large language models (LLMs).
+It enables developers to seamlessly integrate AI features—such as natural language processing, chat interfaces, and content generation—while managing authentication, fallback strategies, and cost efficiency.
+OpenRouter simplifies switching between or combining models from different providers.

+For more detailed imformation. you can refer to ([OpenRouter](https://openrouter.ai/)).

+**Gemini API** is a developer-friendly interface provided by Google to access the capabilities of its Gemini family of large language models (LLMs).
+It allows developers to integrate advanced AI features into their applications, including natural language understanding, code generation, content summarization, and multi-modal reasoning (text, image, and more).
+The Gemini API is accessible through Google AI Studio and is designed to support rapid prototyping and scalable deployment of generative AI solutions.
+With robust security, comprehensive documentation, and seamless integration with Google Cloud, the Gemini API enables powerful, flexible AI experiences across a wide range of use cases.

+For more detailed imformation. you can refer to [Gemini API documentation](https://ai.google.dev/gemini-api/docs)

+**Monaco Editor** is the highly customizable, in‑browser code editor that powers Visual Studio Code.
+It supports syntax highlighting, IntelliSense, code folding, and more.
+Lightweight yet powerful, Monaco is perfect for embedding code editing experiences within web applications such as educational platforms, developer tools, or live coding playgrounds.

+For more detailed imformation. you can refer to ([Monaco Editor](https://microsoft.github.io/monaco-editor/)).

+---

+### Related Work

+---

+### Summary

+---

 <script setup>
 import { onMounted } from 'vue';